Can Constipation Cause Fever

 Can Constipation Cause Fever?
 What You Need to Know

-I’ve been there—constipation is already uncomfortable enough, but when it’s accompanied by a fever, it can feel downright overwhelming.
-If you’re reading this because you’re experiencing both constipation and a fever, I want you to know that you’re not alone.
-I’ve been through this myself, and I want to share what I’ve learned to help you navigate this challenging situation with empathy and understanding.
+I’ve been there.
+Constipation is already uncomfortable, but when it comes with a fever, it can feel overwhelming.
+If you are experiencing both constipation and a fever, you are not alone.
+I want to share what I have learned so you can feel more supported and informed.

 Constipation and Fever